akostrik/CPP_module_42/README.md

 You cannot call a non-const method through a pointer or reference to a const object (regardless of whether the referred-to object is const or not)

 Can nor be changed by a const nor a non-const member function (except for constructor and destructor), even if it is passed by reference.
 There are two exceptions to this rule:
-- Ccasting the const away (not advised)
+- Casting the const away (not advised)
 - Class members can be declared using the mutable keyword; these members can be changed through member functions even if the containing object is declared const

 ## virtual